UMassCDS/satellite-imagery-labeling-tool/docs/Developers-guide.md

 ## Option 1: Local Use and Development
  We recommend this option if you are going to change the application's code or use it only on your own computer and are comfortable with Javascript.

  This project uses [Parcel](https://parceljs.org/) to run development servers and build packages for [a web app](https://parceljs.org/getting-started/webapp/).
 The following instructions detail how to use Parcel with Node.js/npm for this project.
+For convenience, we have also provided the script `start.sh` which includes all these steps.

 ### Dependencies
 For development on the Spatial Labeling tool, install [Node.js](https://nodejs.org/en/) and the [Node Package Manager (npm)](https://docs.npmjs.com/) by following the [installation instructions in the npm Docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+You should should also have python 3.11 available in a virtual environment.

 ### Local Installation
-From the root of this repository, run `npm install` from the console.
+From the root of this repository, run `npm install` from the console to install the web application dependencies.

+You must also install the Titiler service which hosts the GeoTIFF map images via python dependencies by running `pip install -r requirements.txt`.
+The application has been tested with python 3.11, and we recommend using a python 3.11 virtual environment.

+### Starting the Tiling Service
+The tiling service can be started by running `uvicorn titiler.application.main:app --host 0.0.0.0 --port 8888`.

 ### Development Server
 You can start a development server at localhost:1234 by running `npm start`.
 This is recommended for development, because any code changes will be automatically reloaded on the running website.

 ### Bundle for Web Server
 To bundle and optimize code for production, run `npm run build`, which packages optimized code for a web server, creating the files in a `dist` folder.
 The files in `dist` are ready to be hosted on a simple web server, for example in [nginx](https://www.nginx.com/).

 ### Cleaning
 If you change the Parcel or Node configurations, you may want to clean up artifacts by running `npm run clean` to remove the `dist` and `.parcel-cache` folders.